persts/BBoxEE/cloud/Readme.md

 These annotation scripts will recursively process all directories contained with in the root "data" directory.

-## Tensorflow 1.15 on Ubuntu 18.04
+## Tensorflow 2.4 on Ubuntu 20.04

 Follow the [TensorFlow GPU instrucitons](https://www.tensorflow.org/install/gpu) if you need to install the required NVIDIA and CUDA libraries.
-Tested with CUDA Toolkit 10.0 and cuDNN 7.6.

 ```bash